jingkonglanxing/hello-world/README.md

 # hello-world
-the first time I create a respority
+the first time I create a repository